Non 'Consensus' Scientists:

 Joseph Conklin, M.S.
 Meteorology, USA

 Joseph D’Aleo, M.S.
-Meteorology, USA
+Meteorology, Former Professor of Meteorology, Lyndon State College, USA

 Joseph J. Delgado Domingos, Professor Emeritus of Environmental Engineering, Instituto Superior Técnico, Portugal